-A writeback occurs when the WB pin is triggered and data is written to the EEPROM from the ADAU1701.
-This function is typically used to save the volume setting and other parameter settings to the EEPROM just before power is removed from the system.
+A writeback occurs when the WB pin is triggered and data is written to the EEPROM from the ADAU1702.
+This function is typically used to save the volume setting and other parameter settings to the EEPROM immediately prior to power being removed from the system.
 A rising edge on the WB pin triggers a writeback when the device is in self-boot mode, unless a message to set the WB to the falling edge sensitive (0x05) is contained in the self-boot message sequence.
 Only one writeback takes place unless a message to set multiple writebacks (0x04) is contained in the self-boot message sequence.
 The WP pin is pulled low when a writeback is triggered to allow writing to the EEPROM.

-The ADAU1701 is only capable of writing back the contents of the interface registers to the EEPROM.
+The ADAU1702 is only capable of writing back the contents of the interface registers to the EEPROM.
 These registers are usually set by the DSP program, but can also be written to directly after setting Bit 6 of the core control register.
-The parameter settings that should be saved are configured in SigmaStudio.
-The writeback function writes data from the ADAU1701 interface registers to the second page of the self-boot EEPROM, Address 32 to Address 63.
-Starting at EEPROM Address 26 (so that the interface register data begins at Address 32), the EEPROM should be programmed with six bytes-the message byte (0x01), two length bytes, the chip address (0x00), and the 2-byte subaddress for the interface registers (0x08 0x00).
-There must be a message to the DSP core control register to enable writing to the interface registers prior to the interface register data in the EEPROM.
-This should be stored in EEPROM Address 0.
-No-op messages (0x03) can be used in between messages to ensure that these conditions are met.
-The ADAU1701 writes to EEPROM Chip Address 0xA0.
+The parameter settings that the user wants to save are configured in SigmaStudio.

+The writeback function writes data from the ADAU1702 interface registers to the second page of the self-boot EEPROM, Address 32 to Address 63.
+Starting at EEPROM Address 26 (so that the interface register data begins at Address 32), the EEPROM should be programmed with six bytes-the message byte (0x01), two length bytes, the chip address (0x00), and the two-byte subaddress for the interface registers (0x08 0x00).
+There must be a message to the DSP core control register to enable writing to the interface registers prior to the interface register data in the EEPROM; store this in EEPROM Address 0.
+No op messages (0x03) can be used in between messages to ensure that these conditions are met.

+The ADAU1702 writes to EEPROM Chip Address 0xA0.
 The LSBs of the addresses of some EEPROMs are pin configurable; in most cases, these pins should be tied low to set the address to 0xA0.

-The maximum number of bytes that is written back from the ADAU1701 is 35 (eight 4-byte interface registers plus three bytes of EEPROM-addressing overhead).
-With SCL running at 384 kHz, the writeback operation takes approximately 73 μs to complete after being triggered.
-Ensure that sufficient power is available to the system to allow enough time for a writeback to complete, especially if the WB signal is triggered from a falling power supply voltage.
+The maximum number of bytes that is written back from the ADAU1702 is 35 (eight four-byte interface registers plus three bytes of EEPROM-addressing overhead).
+With SCL running at 384 kHz, the writeback operation takes approximately 73 μ s to complete after being triggered.
+Ensure that sufficient power is available to the system to allow enough time for a writeback to complete, especially if the WB signal is triggered from a falling decreasing power supply voltage.